-The AMPL website contains the first chapter of the AMPL book, a collection of frequently asked questions, and a list of all the cplex options available in AMPL.
+The AMPL website contains the whole of the AMPL book, a collection of frequently asked questions, and a list of all the cplex options available in AMPL.

 Note that if you use the command line interface with Windows and you use Word to create and edit the files, Word will add txt to the end of a filename when stored as a text file.
 For example, if your model is called zoff.mod and you created it and stored it using Word, the file will be called zoff.mod.txt.
 To read it into AMPL, you will need to use the command